brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

     return doc;
 }
 ```
 Notice two important key words; __"async"__ and __"await"__ these keywords are not the default.
-You have to specify this function is aync and tell it to await the result from the findOne query to return a document.
+You have to specify this function is async and tell it to await the result from the findOne query to return a document.

 ![Function](../img/function01.jpg)